knilssen/F1_2018_UDP/f1_python/web_socket/README.md

     pip install tornado

+To run the websocket, there are two options.

-to run the websocket:
+To run the user car packets view simply run:

     python tornado_broker.py

+To run the live map view simply run:

+    python live_map_tornado.py

 Go to your web browser and enter:

     http://localhost:9090/

-To change the GUI, simply comment out which GUI you would like to run.

-This code can be found in lines 80-81 in tornado_broker.py

-The following is the current, which at default will display map_draw_live.html, showing live maps:

-    class HTMLHandler(tornado.web.RequestHandler):
-        """ HTML handler """
-        def get(self):
-            loader = tornado.template.Loader(".")
-            # self.write(loader.load("user_car_packets_view.html").generate())
-            self.write(loader.load("map_draw_live.html").generate())